Category Archives: Self Confidence

 Posted on

-I wanted to write a follow up article to my original “My kid is in a slump, what I do do” post.
+I wanted to write a follow-up article to my original “My kid is in a slump, what do I do?” post.
 If you haven’t checked out that post yet, you can read it here: My kid is in a slump, what can I do?

-I had a parent come back to me after reading this blog and discussing it with me.
-She described her son’s latest plate performance. ” He got two at bats.
+I had a parent come back to me after reading that blog and discussing it with me.
+She described her son’s latest plate performance: “He got two at-bats.
 He was hit by a pitch and walked.
 He didn’t swing one time!
 He’s so timid up there and lacking confidence!”

 I went to the checklist:

-Did he have a positive mindset?
-No. She reported that her son was worried about getting a hit.
-Did he have strong body language?
-A little yes and a little no. Did he swing at the correct pitches?
-He didn’t swing at any of them!
-My next question was, how many of those pitches were strikes?
-The mom explained that the pitcher was young and just learning so the umpire gave him a very large strike zone.
+My next question was: how many of those pitches were strikes?
+The mom explained that the pitcher was young and just learning, so the umpire gave him a very large strike zone.
 The strikes that were called against her son weren’t technically strikes.
-Did he swing well?
-N/A.photo-1490326149782-dd42fa59bd9f.jpeg

 I took into account that her son is 7 and gave her a different perspective.

 Her son did exactly what he was supposed to do at the plate.
-He was patient and demonstrated self control.
+He was patient and demonstrated self-control.
 He didn’t swing at pitches that were balls and got on base because of it!
 He reached first twice!
 That’s productive for his team!
-(As this athlete progresses, yes, they must learn to adjust their strike zone a little bit to match the umpires) At 7 years old, this at bat was a total success!
+(As this athlete progresses, yes, they must learn to adjust their strike zone a little bit to match the umpire’s.)
+At 7 years old, this at-bat was a total success!

-I decided to not address his lack of mental and physical confidence at the plate because he is currently feeling very defeated in his baseball performances.
-This wasn’t the right time to “coach him up” so to speak.
+I decided not to address his lack of mental and physical confidence at the plate because he is currently feeling very defeated in his baseball performances.
+This wasn’t the right time to “coach him up,” so to speak.
 At this stage in the game, I suggested that she simply work with him to have a positive mindset and a strong presence at the plate in their next practice session.
 Reflecting on this past performance and making him aware that he didn’t have either of those things won’t be helpful in this moment.

 Being successful at the plate doesn’t always translate into getting a hit.
-The younger the athlete is the harder it is for them to understand this.
+The younger the athlete is, the harder it is for them to understand this.
 Keep using this checklist with them and watch their confidence grow as they begin to realize how tangible success is!

 My kid is in a slump, what can I do?

-Slumps are tough for kids.
-They begin to feel like no matter what they do they are never going to get a hit.IMG_3948 It tends to snowball into more of a mental hang up than a physical one.
-As parents and coaches we know dips and peaks in performance are normal, especially for our young athletes.
+It tends to snowball into more of a mental hang-up than a physical one.
+As parents and coaches, we know that dips and peaks in performance are normal—especially for our young athletes.
 So what can you do to help them get out of their funk before the negative mindset tarnishes their confidence?
-In order to help them regain confidence in their athletic abilities it is helpful if you reframe their definition of success at the plate by focusing on what they can control.

-What does having a good at bat look like?
+What does having a good at-bat look like?

 img_3950.png

-3. Swinging at the right pitches.
-Batters never get to choose which pitches they are thrown but they can choose which ones they swing at.
-Swinging at good pitches is imperative to having a productive at bat.
+Batters never get to choose which pitches are thrown to them, but they can choose which ones to swing at.
+Swinging at good pitches is imperative for having a productive at-bat.

 Use these things as a checklist after every at bat.